 Big Eye Roll

-If you are rolling your eyes right now, this message is to you: please understand that a significant portion of weight lost comes back if you continue to cheat around your surgery with foods you know are bad to eat.
+If you are rolling your eyes right now, this message is to you: please understand that a significant portion of weight lost comes back if you continue to eat around your surgery with foods you know made you fat.
 Who says so?
-Hundreds of thousands of bariatric post ops just like you, who all say '100 pounds gone forever!' just like you do.
-It's not forever unless you change.
-Calculating the number of mini Snickers you can eat before potentially getting sick is a very bad thing and if this is you, please get some help.
+A couple of million bariatric post ops just like you, who all said '100 pounds gone forever!'
+You say it too, but its NOT forever unless you change.
+Calculating the number of mini Snickers you can eat before they make you sick is a very bad thing and if this is you, please get some help.
 Seeking therapy is a good thing.

 After years of not being able to moderate ourselves, we left the hospital with a surgically created pouch that holds four ounces.
 If you rely on food to fill you with joy, you'll come up short after surgery too.
 Take control and refuse to be a victim.
 Take responsibility for your pre op state and figure out where your old way of eating and lifestyle went wrong.
 Come up with a new new path with new foods to love.
 No one dies without candy corn.

-Many of those who have had bariatric surgery just don't seem to get that in order for things to change, we have to change because the world remains the same.
+Many of those who have had bariatric surgery just don't seem to get that in order for things to change, we have to change.
+The world remains the same, we were the one with the food problem.
 Surgery is easy, we have to make the hard part happen.